 Masks Now Required for Entry to Zoo Knoxville To Comply With Emergency Executive Order No. 19 Issued By The Mayor of the City of Knoxville

-Effective July 1, 2020, masks or cloth face coverings will be required for ages 12 and up to enter Zoo Knoxville to comply with the Emergency Executive Order No. 19 issued by City of Knoxville Mayor Indya Kincannon.
+Masks or cloth face coverings are also required for ages 12 and up to enter Zoo Knoxville to comply with the Emergency Executive Order No. 19 issued by City of Knoxville Mayor Indya Kincannon.

 Masks are NOT required for outdoor areas or for children under the age of 12.

 The Zoo asks visitors to show their masks at the time of entry and the zoo will be offering disposable masks for purchase at the zoo’s cost ($1 each) for any guests who do not have one.
 The Zoo is requiring them at entry to make sure all guests are equipped to comply with the order should they need or want to enter an indoor area during their visit.

 Zoo Knoxville appreciates guests’ assistance to follow the order and asks guests to help them stay open by following these core actions: